-If the parties have not appointed an arbitrator and have not provided any other method of appointment, the arbitrator shall be appointed in the following manner: immediately after the filing of (a) the submission or (b) the answering statement, or the expiration of the time within which the answering statement is to be filed, the AAA shall send simultaneously to each party to the dispute an identical list of names of persons chosen from the Telecommunications Panel.
+If the parties have not appointed an arbitrator and have not provided any other method of appointment, the arbitrator shall be appointed in the following manner: the AAA shall send simultaneously to each party to the dispute an identical list of names of persons chosen from the Telecommunications Panel.

 Each party to the dispute shall have ten (10) days from the transmittal date in which to strike names to which it objects, number the remaining names in order of preference, and return the list to the AAA.
 In a single arbitrator case, each party may strike three names on a peremptory basis.
 In a multi-arbitrator case, each party may strike five names on a peremptory basis.
 If a party does not return the list within the time specified, all persons named therein shall be deemed acceptable.
-From among the persons who have been approved on both lists, and in accordance with the designated order of mutual preference, the AAA shall invite the acceptance of an arbitrator to serve.
+From among the persons who have been approved on both lists, and in accordance with the designated order of mutual preference, the AAA shall invite the acceptable arbitrator to serve.
 If the parties fail to agree on any of the persons named, or if acceptable arbitrators are unable to act, or if for any other reason the appointment cannot be made from the submitted lists, the AAA shall have the power to make the appointment from among other members of the Telecommunications Panel without the submission of additional lists.